 We recommend the Backcountry x G3 skins.
 G3 makes premium skins, but they partnered with Backcountry to bring a unique design, maintain the quality we love from them, and dropped the price too.
 Win-win-win.

 For a skimo/skinning packs (and other trail running packs, jackets, and more) check out our partner, Ultimate Direction.
 They build their gear with an athlete-first approach, and we love their designs!
 These packs allow you to carry the skins, water, spare layers, and even your skis on your back.

 Training for Snow Season

 Get your legs in climbing shape and be ready to have a blast moving uphill (and downhill) on skis!
-Check out our supplemental guide to skinning preparation below and join in on the benefits of skinning!
+Check out our supplemental guide to skinning preparation above and join in on the benefits of skinning!
 You’ll find two different hill workouts to build power and stability, and a variety of body-weight workouts to strengthen your core!

 How has the skinning been going for you?
 Leave a comment below!